-OCTOBER 2015: from the 12 October 2015 upto the end of March 2016 restoration works will take place to the main entrance and to the shelter buildings of this site.
+OCTOBER 2015: from the 12 October 2015 until the end of April 2016 restoration works will take place to the main entrance and to the shelter buildings of this site.
 The main entrance will be closed but the cemetery will be accessible via the service entrance which is located to the right when facing the cemetery frontage.
 A temporary register box will be installed at the alternative entrance.

 Wheelchair access to site possible, but may be by an alternative entrance.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200

 Poelcapelle (now Poelkapelle) was taken by the Germans from the French on 20 October 1914, entered by the 11th Division on 4 October 1917, evacuated by Commonwealth forces in April 1918, and retaken by the Belgians on 28 September 1918.

 Poelcapelle British Cemetery was made after the Armistice when graves were brought in from the surrounding battlefields and the following smaller cemeteries:-

 HOUTHULST FOREST NEW MILITARY CEMETERY, LANGEMARCK, near the South side of the Forest, on the road from Poelcapelle to Houthulst.
 Here were buried a number of French soldiers, as well as 21 soldiers and two airmen from the United Kingdom, who fell in the winter of 1917-18.

 KEERSELAERE FRENCH CEMETERY, LANGEMARCK, about 800 metres West of the hamlet of Keerselaere, in which 29 French soldiers, five Canadian and two from the United Kingdom were buried in 1915, apparently by the enemy.